gennyble/roan/README.md

 ### It's all prepared now?

 It's all prepared now!
+Mostly.
+Be sure to locate your SDK and NDK, mine are at `/opt/android-sdk` and `/opt/android-ndk`, respectivly.

+It's all prepared now!
 I've left a script in here, `run.sh`, that runs `cargo apk run` with *my* enviornmental varibles.
 You can edit it to work with the location of your SDK and NDK, or you can actually set those in your shell,